Aviv-public/Aviv-Web-Technical-Test/front/README.md

 - I can see a list of available listings on the main page of the application.
 The unitary element
 - I can go to the detail of the history of a specific listing by clicking onto an element of the list
 - I can go directly to a specific list page through the URL `/:listingId`
-- I can check a listing, it updates the listings counter (it isn't expected to be persistent)
+- I can fill a form that will post a new listing to the server and see it added onto the list of listings once the server confirms its processing.

 ## How to start the test